bgross0/tempo1/readme.md

-# TaskJet
+# Tempo

-TaskJet is a powerful task management application designed for individuals and teams who need a robust, intuitive solution for organizing tasks, managing projects, scheduling events, and tracking productivity.
+Tempo is a powerful task management application designed for individuals and teams who need a robust, intuitive solution for organizing tasks, managing projects, scheduling events, and tracking productivity.

 ## Features